 Andrea Pitter of Pantora Bridal On How the Wedding Industry Can Do Better

 Andrea Pitter noticed a glaring lack of wedding gowns and stores created with Black women in mind—so she created her own, Pantora Bridal.
-Here, the New York designer and salon owner shares her journey from one custom dress to a bridal empire with The Knot's Senior Fashion and Beauty Editor Shelley Brown for The Knot Spring 2021 issue.
+Here, the New York designer, salon owner and winner of Season 2 of Amazon Prime's 'Making the Cut,' shares her journey from one custom dress to a bridal empire with The Knot's Senior Fashion and Beauty Editor Shelley Brown for The Knot magazine.

 I first connected with Andrea Pitter, when I was writing a Black Wedding Dress Designers to Follow Now article (we'll get into that later).
 Two things about Andrea struck me immediately: First, she described Pantora Bridal, in Brooklyn, NY, as a "safe space for Black women," detailing how a few dresses and a tiny showroom became a fully fledged boutique and wedding dress collection that is now carried at the iconic Kleinfeld.
 Second, she was brutally honest about the lack of inclusivity in the wedding industry, highlighting the media's role in underrepresenting or misrepresenting Black couples in particular.
 "What we're doing is bigger than dresses," she said more than once, and she was absolutely right.
 I knew I wanted to know more about Andrea's story, and that her perspective deserved more than a few sentences in a list.
 What resulted was a raw and real conversation about the numerous challenges women of color face when shopping for wedding attire, the greater cultural implications of how Black love is portrayed and what gives her hope for the future.